 Resources › For Students and Parents Documents You'll Need to Fill Out the FAFSA Gather Your Information to Make Applying for Financial Aid Easier Share Flipboard Email Print FAFSA Website.
-Image from FAFSA.gov For Students and Parents College Admissions College Financial Aid College Admissions Process College Profiles College Rankings Choosing A College Application Tips Essay Samples & Tips Testing Graphs Advanced Placement Homework Help Private School Test Prep College Life Graduate School Business School Law School Distance Learning View More By Allen Grove College Admissions Expert Ph.D., English, University of Pennsylvania M.A., English, University of Pennsylvania B.S., Materials Science & Engineering and Literature, MIT Dr. Allen Grove is an Alfred University English professor and a college admissions expert with 20 years of experience helping students transition to college. our editorial process Facebook Facebook Twitter Twitter Allen Grove Updated March 06, 2017 For students entering college in the fall of 2016 or later, you can fill out the Free Application for Federal Student Aid (FAFSA) as early as October 1st.
-Applying early can improve your chances of getting scholarships and grant aid, for many schools use up their financial aid resources later in the admissions cycle.
+Image from FAFSA.gov For Students and Parents College Admissions College Financial Aid College Admissions Process College Profiles College Rankings Choosing A College Application Tips Essay Samples & Tips Testing Graphs Advanced Placement Homework Help Private School Test Prep College Life Graduate School Business School Law School Distance Learning View More By Allen Grove Allen Grove Facebook Twitter College Admissions Expert Ph.D., English, University of Pennsylvania M.A., English, University of Pennsylvania B.S., Materials Science & Engineering and Literature, MIT Dr. Allen Grove is an Alfred University English professor and a college admissions expert with over 20 years of experience helping students transition to college.
+Learn about our Editorial Process Updated on May 30, 2021 You can fill out the Free Application for Federal Student Aid (FAFSA) as early as October 1st using your tax return from the previous year.
+Applying early can improve your chances of getting scholarships and grant aid since many schools use up their financial aid resources later in the admissions cycle.
+If you are applying Early Decision or Early Action, you'll want to complete the FAFSA early so that you get a financial aid package along with your admissions decision.
+The FAFSA Can Be Fast If you have all of the necessary tax, financial, and identification documents on hand before your begin filling out the FAFSA, the entire process can be completed in about an hour.
 Filling out the FAFSA can be a frustrating process if you haven't gathered together the information you'll need.
 The department of education claims that the FAFSA forms can be completed in less than an hour.
 This is true only if you have all of the necessary documents at hand.
 To make this process as straightforward and efficient as possible, parents and students can do a little advanced planning.
 Here's what you'll need: The first thing you'll need before you can even begin filling out the FAFSA is a Federal Student Aid ID (you can get that here, and you can do it before the FAFSA is available).
-This username and password will give you access to your federal financial aid information throughout college and beyond.Your most recent federal income tax return.
+This username and password will give you access to your federal financial aid information throughout college and beyond.
+If you are a dependent, your parents will also need to get an FSA ID.
+Your most recent federal income tax return.
 Note that as of 2016, you can use prior prior year tax forms.
-In other words, if you're applying for admission for the fall of 2017, you don't need to wait until you file your 2016 taxes, and you no longer need to estimate your current taxes.
-Instead, you can use your tax return from 2015.
+In other words, if you're applying for admission for the fall of 2022, you don't need to wait until you file your 2020 taxes, and you no longer need to estimate your current taxes.
+Instead, you can use your tax return from 2019.
 Your parents most recent income tax return if you are a dependent.
-Most traditional aged college applicants are still dependents (learn more about dependent vs independent status).
+Most traditional-aged college applicants are still dependents.
 For both students and parents, you can greatly speed up the transfer of your tax return information using FAFSA's IRS Data Retrieval Tool.
 You can learn more about the tool here.
 Your current bank statements including both checking and savings account balances.
 You'll also need to report any significant cash holdings.
 Your current investment records (if any) including real estate you own other than the house in which you live.
 Any stocks and bonds you own would go in this category.
 Records of any untaxed income you may have received.
 According to the FAFSA website, this can include child support received, interest income, non-education benefits for veterans.
-Your Driver's License (if you have one) Your Social Security NumberIf you are not a U.S. citizen: your alien registration or permanent resident card Finally, it's useful but not necessary to have a list of all the colleges to which you are likely to apply.
+Your Driver's License (if you have one) Your Social Security Number (and your parents' social security numbers if you are a dependent) If you are not a U.S. citizen: your alien registration or permanent resident card Finally, it's useful but not necessary to have a list of all the colleges to which you are likely to apply.
 FAFSA will automatically send financial aid information to up to 10 schools (and you can add more schools later).
 If you end up not applying to a school you list on the FAFSA, no harm done.
 You are not committing yourself to applying to the schools you list.
 FinAid.org has a useful tool for finding the institutional codes you'll need to use on the FAFSA: Title IV Institutional Codes.
 If you have all of the above information gathered before you sit down to fill out the FAFSA, you'll find the process isn't that painful.
-It's also a remarkably important process--nearly all financial aid awards begin with the FAFSA.
+It's also a remarkably important process—nearly all financial aid awards begin with the FAFSA.
 Even if you aren't sure that you'll qualify for any need-based financial aid, it's worth submitting the FAFSA for some merit awards will also require the information.
 Third-party scholarships are one of the few exceptions to the importance of the FAFSA.
 Since these are awarded by private foundations, companies, and organizations, they rarely have any connection to your federal eligibility requirements.
 Cite this Article Format mla apa chicago Your Citation Grove, Allen.
 "Documents You'll Need to Fill Out the FAFSA."
-ThoughtCo, Aug.
-25, 2020, thoughtco.com/documents-needed-for-fafsa-788495.
+ThoughtCo, May.
+30, 2021, thoughtco.com/documents-needed-for-fafsa-788495.
 Grove, Allen.
-(2020, August 25).
+(2021, May 30).
 Documents You'll Need to Fill Out the FAFSA.
 Retrieved from https://www.thoughtco.com/documents-needed-for-fafsa-788495 Grove, Allen.
 "Documents You'll Need to Fill Out the FAFSA."
-ThoughtCo. https://www.thoughtco.com/documents-needed-for-fafsa-788495 (accessed February 24, 2021). copy citation Watch Now: What Is a Need-Based Scholarship?
+ThoughtCo. https://www.thoughtco.com/documents-needed-for-fafsa-788495 (accessed March 24, 2023). copy citation Watch Now: What Is a Need-Based Scholarship?